Accessibility

 The content listed below is non-accessible for the following reasons.

-1.1.1 Non-text Content Some Text alternatives need changing as they convey the same meaning as the image, for example, ‘front view’ instead of ‘a 2 bed sem-detached property.
+1.1.1 Non-text Content Some Text alternatives need changing as they convey the same meaning as the image, for example, ‘front view’ instead of ‘a 2 bed semi-detached property.

 1.2.1 Audio-only and Video-only (Prerecorded) There is no audio guide to explain the help videos